2010: year of India? | Octagona Ltd.

 2010: Year of India?
 From cinderella to superpower

-Why it will be the year of India
+Why it will be India's year

 Prominent among the challenges to be faced, and overcome, is the energy challenge.